james-prodopen/emcmd/commands/gh-jira-1on1-prep.md

 3. For each work item, use `acli jira workitem view {key}` to fetch detailed information including description, comments, and status
 4. Use `gh search prs --author {GH_USERNAME} --updated ">={today - 14 days}" --json number,repository --limit 50` to find their recent PRs from the last 2 weeks
 5. For each PR, use `gh pr view {number} --repo {owner/repo} --json number,title,author,updatedAt,state,isDraft,mergeable,reviewDecision,statusCheckRollup,reviewRequests,comments,reviews,url` to get detailed PR information
+6. Use `acli jira auth status` to get the "Site" value, which will be used to generate URLs later (to fill in {jira_site})
-6. Organize and summarize the information for the 1-on-1 meeting
+7. Organize and summarize the information for the 1-on-1 meeting

 ## Analysis